 2. Install a Luxurious Showerhead.
 Turn your shower into a personal spa.
 Most of us suffer from cheap old showerheads.
 It only takes a few minutes and $25 to $50 to install a new showerhead that has better water pressure and coverage.

 3. Get the Carpets Cleaned.
 This service is actually cheaper than you would think.
 The average homeowner pays about $250 to clean 1,000 square feet of carpet.
 While you are at it, most carpet cleaning companies also clean furniture.
 Your significant other would be thrilled to come home to a house with spotless carpets and furniture.

 6. Install a Closet or Cabinet Organizer.
 Everyone wants more usable closet space.
-A quick fix for extra space is to install double-decker rods, however a true closet remodel will require hiring a contractor.
-For the kitchen there are many quick fixes to add more cabinet or countertop space.
-Install a hanging stemware rack, an under the shelf rack and a sliding cabinet organizer.
+A quick fix for extra space is to install double-decker rods, however, a true closet remodel will require hiring a contractor.
+For the kitchen, there are many quick fixes to add more cabinet or countertop space.
+Install a hanging stemware rack, and under the shelf rack, and a sliding cabinet organizer.

 7. Fix a Broken or Cracked Window.
 Although not a difficult job, replacing a window requires some skill and attention to detail.
 It’s better to hire a professional for this job.
 You should get multiple price quotes from local window replacement companies.

 Ranita Cherry is a freelance writer concentrating on home improvement tips and tricks.

 Latest posts by Canadian Home Trends (see all)